Aims & Scope

-Health Equity is under the editorial leadership of Ana E. Núñez, MD, Associate Dean for Diversity, Equity and Inclusion and Professor of Medicine, Drexel University School of Medicine, Philadelphia, PA.
+Health Equity is under the editorial leadership of Ana E. Núñez, MD, Vice Dean for Diversity, Equity, and Inclusion, University of Minnesota Medical School.

 Audience: Physicians, nurses, and other healthcare providers; policy makers at the community, state, regional, tribal, and national levels; psychologists and social workers; educators; and researchers; among others.